cleanbaja/cleanbaja.github.io/_posts/2022-02-22-concurrency.md

-## A greater look at Locking
+## A Greater look at Locking

 Have you always wondered how multicore systems share the same resources, without causing data-races or corrupted memory?
 The answer lays in two key structures, called the mutex and the semaphore, whose purpose is to hold/stall a resource, until the CPU who is currently using it is done.
-This practice of making CPUs wait until a resource is available is called Locking, and together, we'll take a deeper look into how it really works.
+This practice of making CPUs wait until a resource is available is called locking, and together, we'll take a deeper look into how it really works.

 ---